 What they didn’t anticipate was that the picture would go viral, with over 3,000 people reposting the image within a few hours.
 The company just couldn’t keep up with demand, and soon their inbox was swamped with angry customers who feared they wouldn’t get their swimsuit in time to dress up for the midnight premiere of the Baywatch remake.

 The company later issued a second post claiming that they had the right to cap the promotion “due to the viral volume of participants”.
 Needless to say, this didn’t exactly make their fans happier, and responses ranged from the furious to the satirical.

 So, what’s the takeaway?
 Even if you want your Instagram campaign to go viral, never make promises you can’t keep—and that goes double for promises that involve giving away millions of dollars worth of free products.

 2. Dolce and Gabbana’s co-founder calls customers fat, stupid

-Dolce and Gabbana cofounder Stefano Gabbana is infamous in the fashion world for his frequent controversial comments in the fashion world.
+Dolce and Gabbana co-founder Stefano Gabbana is infamous in the fashion world for his frequent controversial comments.
 One of his more aggressive and insensitive “marketing campaigns” took place in April of 2017 when he posted this picture of D & G’s Fall 2017 sneakers:

 Instagrammers took offense to the shoe’s loud statement “I’m thin & gorgeous!”, complaining that it shamed people for not having an “ideal” body type.
-Things got even more heated when Gabbana himself began insulting his followers for criticizing the shoe in the comments:
+Gabbana further fueled this social media marketing fail by insulting his followers for criticizing the shoe in the comments: